CUFIR/CUFIR-Kit/README-EN.md

 #### Data Types

-Support all basic data types used by the message, such as（code Sets、Text、Boolean、Indicator、Decimal、Rate、Amount、Quantity、Time、Binary、Schema Types、User Defined）
+Support all basic data types used by the message, such as（code Sets、Text、Boolean、Indicator、Decimal、Rate、Amount、Quantity、Time、Binary、Schema Types、User Defined）.

 ![image-20220222150104320](https://user-images.githubusercontent.com/97862260/155098444-0f8bd526-06d8-4903-aee5-c164f16ba9ce.png)

 Right click the secondary tree node.
 For example, code sets can create a new child node.
 Double click the tertiary node to view or edit it.
-The Summary interface is expanded by default
+The Summary interface is expanded by default.

 ![image-20220222151047552](https://user-images.githubusercontent.com/97862260/155098526-03e1bb1c-afb3-42b2-96e5-e77426259b69.png)

-Select the Content interface to add, edit and delete the child node data of the current node
+Select the Content interface to add, edit and delete the child node data of the current node.

 ![image-20220222151210892](https://user-images.githubusercontent.com/97862260/155098585-1382bbbc-7ddc-4b14-ab69-4895ccd0a9d7.png)

-选择Impact界面可查看Message Sets、Message Definitions、Message Component三个模块中的这个数据类型的所属情况
+Select Impact interface to view Message Sets、Message Definitions、Message Component the data type of the three modules belongs to.

 ![image-20220222151556231](https://user-images.githubusercontent.com/97862260/155098686-1eceed98-4778-4341-a3e8-6f385ea61d14.png)

 #### Business Components

-右键点击Business Components可新建子节点，双击其子节点可进行查看或编辑，默认展开Summary界面
+Right click Business Components to create a new child node.
+Double click its child node to view or edit it.
+The Summary interface is expanded by default.

 ![image-20220222152435520](https://user-images.githubusercontent.com/97862260/155098767-1e672e19-94c9-4f93-959e-bb2bcd9abe4d.png)

-选择Content界面可添加编辑删除当前节点的子节点数据
+Select the Content interface to add, edit and delete the child node data of the current node.

 ![image-20220222152606412](https://user-images.githubusercontent.com/97862260/155098842-22f2c1ad-aafb-40d6-82e3-d47799b5da5a.png)

-选择Impact界面可查看Message Sets、Message Definitions、Message Component三个模块中的这个业务组件的所属情况
+Select Impact interface to view Message Sets、Message Definitions、Message Component the business component of the three modules belongs to

 ![image-20220222152632242](https://user-images.githubusercontent.com/97862260/155098904-586ecc58-9650-41cb-b709-3420d35c877b.png)

-选择Impact Analysis界面可查看其他Business Component中对这个业务组件的管所属情况
+Select the Impact Analysis interface to view other Business Component the management status of this business component in

 ![image-20220222155110923](https://user-images.githubusercontent.com/97862260/155100683-53ba5ac7-01a2-4c25-b83e-09c8e90a466c.png)

 #### Message Components

-右键点击Message Components可新建子节点，双击其子节点可进行查看或编辑，默认展开Summary界面
+Right click Message Components to create a new child node.
+Double click its child node to view or edit it.
+The Summary interface is expanded by default

 ![image-20220222152912039](https://user-images.githubusercontent.com/97862260/155100795-f7bfc07d-c532-470c-b795-d0e040c5c1b4.png)

-选择Content界面可添加编辑删除当前节点的子节点数据（例如Data Tape、Message Component）
+Select the Content interface to add, edit and delete the child node data of the current node（例如Data Tape、Message Component）.

 ![image-20220222152931479](https://user-images.githubusercontent.com/97862260/155100867-234ec8bd-9e20-4182-8284-6a2dc8b491e8.png)

-选择Business Trace界面可查看绑定的相关Business Components、Business Element
+Select the Business Trace interface to view the related information of the binding Business Components、Business Element

 ![image-20220222153020090](https://user-images.githubusercontent.com/97862260/155100928-b131d246-c05a-42d8-9ffc-00d8ad7243c4.png)

-选择Impact Anyalysis界面可查看Message Sets、Message Definitions、Message Component三个模块中的这个报文组件的所属情况
+Select Impact Analysis interface to view Message Sets、Message Definitions、Message Component the status of this message component in the three modules

 ![image-20220222153045829](https://user-images.githubusercontent.com/97862260/155101027-16a1153e-3ef7-4d07-8e0e-d75c58ad495b.png)

-选择Version/Subsets界面可查看版本关联
+Select Version/Subsets version association can be viewed in the interface

 ![image-20220222153106048](https://user-images.githubusercontent.com/97862260/155101107-bc1dfb3e-659f-4316-9996-c4a5e983572e.png)

 #### Business Areas

-右键点击Business Areas可新建子节点，双击其子节点可进行查看或编辑，默认展开Summary界面
+Right click Business Areas to create a new child node.
+Double click its child node to view or edit it.
+The Summary interface is expanded by default

 ![image-20220222153716113](https://user-images.githubusercontent.com/97862260/155102519-961c5f4b-5bc6-4033-8820-450f098d6262.png)

-选择Content界面可添加编辑删除当前节点的子节点数据（例如Message Definition）
+Select the Content interface to add, edit and delete the child node data of the current node（例如Message Definition）.

 ![image-20220222153804532](https://user-images.githubusercontent.com/97862260/155102565-aa412dc5-21c0-4345-944e-72f1f5c051c2.png)